• Skip to primary navigation

 • Pour the mixture into the prepared baking pan and press firmly into an even layer and bake for 20-25 minutes until the edges are lightly browned.

-• Cool completely on a wire rack.
-To make slicing into bars easier, chill in the refrigerator for at least 1 hour prior to removing from the pan and cutting.
+• Cool completely on a wire rack for at least 2 hours.
+To make slicing into bars easier, you can chill in the refrigerator for at least 1 hour prior to removing from the pan and cutting.

 Notes